fairDataSociety/fairOS-docs/docs/disclaimer/disclaimer.md

 id: disclaimer
 title: Disclaimer
 ---
-#### FairOS License
+### FairOS License

-FairOS is undergoing heavy development and is currently provided for evaluation and development purposes only!
+**FairOS is undergoing heavy development and is currently provided for evaluation and development purposes only!
-File integrity, persistence and security are not assured!
+File integrity, persistence and security are not assured!**

-FairOS is release under friendly Apache 2.0 license.
+FairOS is release under friendly [Apache 2.0 license](https://github.com/fairDataSociety/fairOS-dfs/blob/master/LICENSE)
-Read the full license [here](https://github.com/fairDataSociety/fairOS-dfs/blob/master/LICENSE)

-#### FairOS Documentation License
+### FairOS Documentation License

-This documentation is provided under the Creative Commons License
+This documentation is provided under the [Creative Commons License](https://github.com/fairDataSociety/fairOS-docs/blob/master/License-docs)

-#### Logo and Logo Font License
+### Logo and Logo Font License

 Here are the people that made our beautiful logo happen :)